Steve Hackett: 1970–1977: Genesis

+Hackett's first live performance with Genesis took place at City University, London on 14 January 1971.
 Hackett's first recording with Genesis was Nursery Cryme (1971).
-He helped shape the group's sound by strongly encouraging them to incorporate a Mellotron into the songs, and his guitar work is prominently featured through solos on "The Musical Box", "The Return of the Giant Hogweed", and "The Fountain of Salmacis".
+His guitar work is prominently featured through solos on "The Musical Box", "The Return of the Giant Hogweed" and "The Fountain of Salmacis", and despite the fact that much of the material had been written by the time he joined Genesis, he made considerable contributions to the songwriting.
+He wrote the solo on "The Fountain of Salmacis" rather than improvising.
+Other significant songwriting contributions to Nursery Cryme included half the lyrics and all of the music to "For Absent Friends", and the pre-chorus of "Seven Stones".
 He became an early proponent of the guitar tapping technique normally attributed to Eddie Van Halen.
-Hackett claimed that Van Halen had told him that he learned the technique after attending a Genesis concert in the mid-1970s.
-Foxtrot (1972) included Hackett's guitar solo composition "Horizons", which he based on a Suite for Cello by Bach.
+Hackett claimed that Van Halen learned the technique after attending a Genesis concert in the mid-1970s.

+Foxtrot (1972) includes Hackett's guitar solo composition "Horizons", which he based on a Suite for Cello by Bach.
+On the first day of recording Foxtrot, Hackett offered to leave Genesis because he felt he was not contributing enough to their work and would soon be kicked out of the band anyway, but Rutherford and Banks said they liked his playing and wanted him to stay.
+Hackett called this a pivotal moment which largely dispelled the insecurity he felt during his early days with the band.
 Selling England by the Pound (1973) features Hackett using tapping and sweep picking, later popularised by Yngwie Malmsteen, both of which are used on "Dancing with the Moonlit Knight".
-The song "Firth of Fifth" contains one of Hackett's most well-known guitar solos and has remained a favourite in concert even after Hackett's departure.
-The writing sessions for The Lamb Lies Down on Broadway (1974) was a difficult time not just for Hackett but the entire group, partly due to the personal lives of some members which affected the mood in the group.
+The song "Firth of Fifth" contains one of Hackett's most well-known guitar solos and remained a favourite in concert even after Hackett's departure.
+The solo was in fact composed by Banks, but Gabriel, Collins, and Banks himself have all said that Hackett effectively made it his own with his interpretation.
+Gabriel said that Selling England by the Pound "was [Hackett's] coming-of-age album in a lot of ways."

+The writing sessions for The Lamb Lies Down on Broadway (1974) was a difficult time for the entire group, partly due to the personal lives of some members which affected the mood.
 Hackett explained: "Everybody had their own agenda.
 Some of us were married, some of us had children, some of us were getting divorced.
 And we were still trying to get it together in the country".
-Hackett, in particular, was going through a divorce from his first wife.
-While Gabriel wrote the majority of the lyrics, all the band members co-wrote the music.
-Hackett had picked out "The Lamia" and "Fly on a Windshield" as his favourite moments on the album.
+By "some of us were getting divorced", Hackett was coyly referring to his divorce from his first wife; none of the other members were going through divorces.
+According to Banks, Hackett was not very involved in the songwriting for The Lamb Lies Down on Broadway, though he did write the vocal melody for "Cuckoo Cocoon" and the lead melody for "Hairless Heart", and co-wrote the music to "It" with Banks.
+Hackett picked out "The Lamia" and "Fly on a Windshield" as his favourite moments on the album.

+Hackett has the distinction of being the only member of Genesis during his tenure who did not sing.
+Hackett explained, "I was too shy to sing in those days; I thought I would sing out of tune."